 Those with experience teaching classes often supplement their income by running regular evening workout classes in their local area.
 These have moved well beyond the stereotypical ‘keep fit’ classes people often think of, and running a regular class with regular clientele can really help top up your salary.

-There’s also the option to become a strength and conditioning coach, working with athletes and sports clubs to train higher level clients looking for that extra edge.
+There’s also the option to become a strength and conditioning coach, working with athletes and sports clubs to train higher-level clients looking for that extra edge.

 Understanding marketing can help make sure you always have a steady stream of clients.
 Simple things like setting up a website and advertising in the right places can really help you get the calls and the business you need to thrive in the industry, so look into the business and marketing aspects to see if there’s a new way to target potential clients.

-Overall, a personal trainer wage can be as much or as little as you want it to be – it just depends on the route you take and how successful you end up being!
+Overall, a personal trainer salary can be as much or as little as you want it to be – it just depends on the route you take and how successful you end up being!